‘The Penguin’ Is Giving the Batman Villain a ‘Scarface’ Story

 The Penguin is one of a few slated spinoffs for Matt Reeves’ Batman universe, announced after the release of The Batman.
 While Max (née HBO Max) has yet to release an official synopsis for the series, it has been confirmed that the show will take place right after the events of The Batman and will set the stage for The Batman Part II.
 It will, of course, follow Oz’s rise in Gotham’s criminal underground after the death of mob boss Carmine Falcone leaves a vacancy at the top of the food chain.
 The power grab won’t be easy.
 How I Met Your Mother’s Cristin Milioti is set to play Sofia Falcone, Carmine’s daughter, who will fight to take over her father’s operations and butt heads with Oz.

 In a recent interview with SFX Magazine, The Batman producer Dylan Clark described the upcoming series as a Scarface story.
-On the note of mobster films, Farrell himself interestingly referred to late actor John Cazale’s iconic performance in The Godfather films as inspiration, telling MovieMaker magazine:
+On that note, Farrell himself interestingly referred to late actor John Cazale’s iconic performance in The Godfather films as inspiration, telling MovieMaker magazine:

 “There’s a certain amount of brokenness in Oz that, I think, as a reference, not for me performance-wise, but just emotionally, as a reference for Matt—I think Fredo from The Godfather was a bit of a reference,” Farrell said.
 “Matt was just talking about somebody who had very real and very lofty ambitions, but never really had the opportunity or the chance to explore them, and was maybe looked upon as someone who was handicapped, whether it was psychologically, intellectually—Fredo was frowned upon as less than the other brothers, and maybe Oz as well, in his life, was looked upon as somebody who wasn’t capable.
 And so that’s one of the things that fuels Oz.”